Rep. Timmons to Newsmax: Dems' DHS Closure Dangerous

 The incident has intensified debate in Washington over security, government funding, and Trump's push to build a more secure event space at the White House.

-Timmons, in an interview with Newsmax TV's "Wake Up America" on Monday, pointed to the violence as evidence that Congress must act immediately to fund DHS and improve protections for federal officials.
+Timmons, in an interview with Newsmax's "Wake Up America" on Monday, pointed to the violence as evidence that Congress must act immediately to fund DHS and improve protections for federal officials.

 "It's getting worse and worse," Timmons said.
 "I think the biggest thing for me is that Department of Homeland Security is not funded.
 The Democrats refuse to fund the people responsible for protecting us."